vaishshirsekar31/Federated_Learning_Project_Demo/README.md

 You will see logs like:

-- Private data loading started..."
+"Private data loading started..."
-- Preprocessing data..."
+"Preprocessing data..."

 "Training epoch 1/3 completed.
 Loss: 0.45"

 (After ~10 seconds) "Local model training successfully completed."

-Send Weights to Server:
+- Send Weights to Server:
 After training completes on each phone, click the Send Weights to Server button on both Phone 1 and Phone 2.

-The server will show logs:
+- The server will show logs:

 "[Phone 1] Model weights received."